-HOW CAN WE get ourselves to spend less and save more?
+HOW CAN WE GET ourselves to spend less and save more?
 The money guide’s chapter on saving money includes a host of tips.
-These tips fall into three broad categories.
+Those tips fall into three broad categories.

 1. Make spending painful.
 Some of us find it easy to control our spending—but many folks don’t.
 If you’re in the latter camp, what steps should you take?
 You could try creating and following a monthly budget.
 But like our efforts to eat less and exercise more, we often end up cheating on our budget—and soon we’re back to our old, unfortunate habits.

 What’s the alternative?
 We might resort to sterner measures.
 Those could include leaving the credit and debit cards at home, and instead only paying with cash.
 We might also carry a notebook and write down every purchase we make, so we’re more conscious of our spending.